-PRP, platelet rich plasma is a natural bio-stimulant, derived from your own blood that plays a significant role in the regulation of cell growth, faster healing, and increased collagen stimulation.
-At the beginning of a microneedling with PRP treatment, a small blood sample is taken from your body and then spun through a centrifuge, separating the valuable platelets from the rest of the blood by density.
-Your clinician will then extract the PRP in order to harness its powerful skin-healing effects.
-Since PRP is derived from your own body, unwanted side effects are virtually eliminated.
+PRP is a natural bio-stimulant, derived from the patient’s own blood.
+PRP plays a significant role in the regulation of cell growth, faster healing, and increased collagen stimulation.
+At the beginning of a microneedling treatment with PRP, a blood sample is taken from your body and spun through a centrifuge, separating the valuable protein-rich platelets from the rest of the blood.
+The PRP is then injected and since it is derived from your own body, unwanted side effects are virtually eliminated.

 Microneedling (with or without PRP) can improve a variety of skin conditions, including: